RWKV/RWKV-wiki/docs/basic/architecture.md

 | RWKV-5.2             | Introduced diagonal decay matrices on the basis of RWKV-5.1, that is, the $u$ and $w$ vector parameters were diagonalized                                                                                                                            | [RWKV-5-World-V2.1](https://huggingface.co/BlinkDL/rwkv-5-world) series, including 0.4B, 1B5, 3B, 7B, and 3B (ctx16k)   | World-v2                                                                                                                                  |

 ::: danger
-RWKV-V5 series models are all outdated, it is recommended to use RWKV-V6 models.
+RWKV-V5 series models are all outdated, it is recommended to use RWKV7-g1 series models.
 :::

 ### RWKV-V6

 The version code of RWKV-V6 is "Finch".
-This version was developed in October 2023 and is the currently (November 2024) stable architecture.
+This version was developed in October 2023.

 ![RWKV-V6 Complete Architecture Diagram](../img/architecture/rwkv-6-architecture.png)